Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/setup-tools.rst

 :ref:`concordium-client<concordium-client>`.
 It is distributed as part of the :ref:`Concordium software<downloads>` package.

-To ease deployment and initialization, you can use the `Smart contract deploy and initialize tool <https://sctools.mainnet.concordium.software/>`__ instead of the process below.
+To ease deployment and initialization, you can use the `Smart contract deploy and initialize tool <https://sctools.mainnet.concordium.software/>`__.
 It works with the |bw| to deploy and initialize smart contracts to Mainnet and Testnet.

 .. note::